WHAT IS BIODIVERSITY NET GAIN?

 Biodiversity Gain has huge potential to restore nature on a ‘landscape scale’ in Oxfordshire.
 Because of the unique way TOE operates, we can help ensure that Biodiversity Net Gain payments are used strategically and to greatest effect.

 TOE is an independent charity and has strong relationships with local planning authorities, and biodiversity community across the county.
-Because of this, TOE is able to ‘pool’ Biodiversity Net Gain payments, spending them according to robust and transparent principles that ensure that they are used to greatest effect.

 CAN TOE BE CERTAIN THIS WILL BENEFIT WILDLIFE OVERALL?